Environment Agency Ground-Water Protection Zones

 The interlinked public water system has abstraction boreholes at Westbury (the Wellhead), Upton Scudamore and Warminster.
 The source protection zones for Westbury Wellhead and part of Upton Scudamore are here:

-1997 WCC diagram showing how the water source protection zones are threatened
+1997 WCC diagram showing threatened water source protection zones

 In 1993, Wiltshire County Council had a main road constructed over the Upton Scudamore groundwater zone.
-It can be seen on the lower left side of this map.
+It is in the area of the lower left side of this map.
 This new section of the A350 is on a high embankment.

-No particular precautions were taken against the risks of water pollution.
+No particular precautions were taken against the risk of water pollution.
 An accident is waiting to happen.

-Wiltshire County Council is the local highway authority and, simultaneously, also the local planning authority, but WCC is also acting as though it is a developer, with our overall environment way down its list of priorities.
+Wiltshire (County) Council is the local highway authority and, simultaneously, also the local planning authority.
+It has been acting as though it was a developer, with our overall environment rather down its list of priorities.

 There are no large reservoirs in this area.
-The water supply relies on the source under Westbury Escarpment.
-When it's gone, it's gone.
+Our water supplies rely on the sources under the escarpment.

 return to Pollution page >>